arikregev/IPAgent/README.md

 ## Copyright & License
 -------------------
-Permission are granted under the terms of the MIT license.
+Permissions are granted under the terms of the MIT license.
 See the LICENSE file for the full license.